Kilonova24/Novafield/README.md

 The following popular paid mods work with this modlist.
 If you want to know if a certain paid mod will conflict with the modlist, please join the Discord and ask.
 * [Watchtower ](https://creations.bethesda.net/en/starfield/details/5d455df7-d99f-4619-a383-f2b39aa21e00/Watchtower__Orbital_Strike__Fleet_Command)
   * Not Yet Watchtower (Free, download this too if you want to use Watchtower)

+I DO NOT RECOMMEND DOWNLOADING FALKLAND BECAUSE IT ADDS TOO MANY POINTER HANDLES TO THE GAME AND MAKES IT VERY EASY TO REACH THE PH LIMIT.
+REACHING THE LIMIT WILL CAUSE INVISIBLE ASSETS IN GAME LIKE MISSING FLOORS.

 ## Post-install
 There are two Optional Mods for this list, Spaceships+ and THP - Delevelled.
 I recommend reading both mod pages thourougly before enabling them.
 THP Delevelled will make the combat much harder.

-Click the blue Refresh button on the top.
-Click the Sort button on the Plugins tab under Novafield.
-If it successfully sorts AND the last mod listed in the Plugins tab on the right side of MO2 says final patch.esm, you are good to continue on.
-If sorting comes back with an error, join the Discord for support.
+Think of Requiem from Skyrim.

 IMPORTANT - Having an alt start mod installed means your gun sounds will be silent when starting a new game.
 Follow the bullet point listed below to fix them.
 All you need to do is save, quit to desktop, and reload the game.

 * If you chose the Vanilla starting option, create a save and then quit to Desktop after you create your character.
 * If you chose the Custom starting option, create a save and then quit to Desktop after you leave the alternate start area.

-Some mods, like Favorites Menu Extended, will not load on a brand-new game until you quit and restart the game.

 You can start the main quest in a few ways:
 1. By choosing Vanilla when starting a new game.